Fraih001/functional_programming_elixir/README.md

 ++ Defgaurd allows for unique, re-usable guard clauses
 ++ case is useful when we want to check an expression with multiple pattern-matching clauses
 ++ cond control flow is useful when you want to check different variables and values in logical expressions

+Chapter 4

+++ A bounded recursion is a type of recursive function in which the successive calls to itself have an end
+++ In a list, the last element of the list is and an empty [], which is often the base case for recursive calls
+++ We can use recursive functions to navigate through any data structure.
+We only need to know how to reduce the data for the next iterations and identify when the data reaches the stop condition